OSAS Harp Class 2022

 All Students are expected to bring their own instrument.
-Please note that class sizes are LIMITED and the minimum enrollment criteria must be met or the course will be cancelled.
+Please note that class sizes are LIMITED.

 The Scottish Harp classes will focus on: